SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

  - [Use Cases](#usecases) - Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC)
  - [Download and Installation](#setupandstart) - a description of how to use this project
  - [Steps to Deploy and Test on Cloud Foundry](#deployAndTestOnCF) - explains how to deploy and test the application on Cloud Foundry
- - [Further Learning Material](#furtherReading) - references and further learning material
+ - [Further Refererences](#furtherReading) - references and further learning material

 <a id='components'></a>
 ## Understanding OAuth 2.0 Components